bitrise-io/devcenter/_articles/en/getting-started/signing-up-to-bitrise.md

 ## Signing up with a Git provider

 1. Go to our [**Sign up**](https://app.bitrise.io/users/sign_up) page.
-2. Select a git provider to authenticate yourself with selected service.
+2. Select a Git provider to authenticate yourself with selected service.

    ![](/img/sign-up-git-email.jpg)